fennovj/azure-notes/06_relational_data.md

 If option 1 requires 150% or more of the resources of option 2, then option 2 is worth it. (e.g. if option 1 means only 110% of the resources of option 2, then option 1 is probably simpler and cheaper)

 You should add at least two S3 databases or 15 S0 databases, and you can up to 100 or 500 databases depending on performance tier.

+You can add multiple elastic pools to a single SQL server, I guess it can take resources from any of them as needed?

+### DTU vs vCore

+Once again, you can either pick DTU or vCore, DTU means compute vs storage vs IO is preconfigured and simple, vCore means you pick for yourself.